 - Emotional wellness

-We establish your current condition with an assessment prior to beginning your exercise program.
+We establish your current condition with an assessment prior to beginning an exercise program.
 We also closely monitor your blood pressure, heart rate and oxygen during Pulmonary Rehab.

-To learn if you are a good candidate for Pulmonary Rehab, talk with your primary care provider.
+To learn if you are a good candidate for Pulmonary Rehab, talk with your provider.
 A referral is needed to participate.

 Speech & Language Therapy

-Speech language pathologists work with patients who have speech, language or swallowing problems due to conditions including:
+Speech language pathologists work with patients who have speech, language or swallowing problems from conditions that include:

 - Cleft lip and palate